jorys/CustomerApp/Readme.md

 	- Patch customer: only filled fields will be updated
 	- Put password: allows to update password
 	- Delete customer
+- Stock (concurrent access)
+	- Get stocks
+	- Add-Items: to increase an item quantity
+	- Remove-Items: to decrease an item quantity

 ### Concurrency

 On register, repository check that email does not exist on insert.
+On stock management, there is an optimistic update: thanks to saved version, we are able to know if resource has changed and needs a retry

 ### Architecture details